 Osteopathic physicians work in partnership with patients to help them achieve a high level of wellness by focusing on health education, injury prevention, and disease prevention.

-There 35 accredited colleges of osteopathic medicine in the US with 55 locations in 32 states and more are being established.
+There are 38 accredited colleges of osteopathic medicine in the U.S. with 62 locations in 35 states and more are being established.

 Over the last decade, the number of students attending osteopathic medical school has grown by 77%, helping lead to an overall 81% increase in the total number of DOs and osteopathic medical students in the U.S.